ray-project/ray/doc/source/ray-overview/use-cases.rst

 Large Language Models and Generative AI
 ---------------------------------------

-Large language models (LLM) and generative AI are rapidly changing industries and demand compute at an astonishing pace.
+Large language models (LLMs) and generative AI are rapidly changing industries that demand compute at an astonishing pace.
 Ray provides a distributed compute framework for scaling these models, allowing developers to train and deploy models faster and more efficiently.
 With specialized libraries for data streaming, training, fine-tuning, hyperparameter tuning, and serving, Ray simplifies the process of developing and deploying large-scale AI models.

 .. figure:: /images/llm-stack.png

-Learn more about LLM and generative AI with the following resources.
+Learn more about LLMs and generative AI with the following resources.

 .. panels::
     :container: container pb-3